JennEYoon/datasciY/logs-eval-2020.md

     - Format for passing variables to class instance, updating class instance variable.
     - Inherit from base class to sub class.
 Use () in class creation.
     - Call class() to create instance of class object.
+  * 8/9 Sunday - file open(), text and binary read, seek() to move index, read(), readline() single, readlines(), readlines()[-1], relative seek for binary read only.
+Got much more comportable with file I/O past week.
+Python Workout cht 5 and extensions from online.
   * Reasonably good with Numpy, Matplotlib.pyplot
     - could use more recent practice
   * Familiar with Pandas